Prabha002/Financial_SQL_Project/README.md

 **2. Data Cleaning:**
 - Identify unique records, which will eventually be marked as distinct so that their quality is improved.

--Replace and update months column as integer values coming from the sales_date column and detect missing values in each field to retain the integrity.
+- Replace and update months column as integer values coming from the sales_date column and detect missing values in each field to retain the integrity.
 ``` sql
 --Data Cleaning
 -- Viewing distinct records